jannishuebl/orchparty/README.md

 ### Variables

 You want to use variables right?
-Becase DRY ;) well you can:
+Because "DRY" ;) well you can:

 ```ruby
 application "app_perf" do